29+ Lit Generation Z Statistics

-According to FastCompany and their Generation Z statistics, this demographic cohort is likely to account for as much as 40% of US consumers in 2020.
-While it remains to be seen if this will be the case, data conclusively shows that targeting post-millennials will be essential for the business success of any marketer.
-Plus, market surveys reveal that they currently command $44 billion in purchase power.
+According to recent statistics about generation Z, this demographic cohort accounted for as much as 40% of US consumers in 2020.
+While it remains to be seen if this trend will continue throughout 2021, data conclusively shows that targeting post-millennials will be essential for the business success of any marketer.
+Plus, market surveys reveal that they currently command $143 billion in purchase power.

-7. 43% of Generation Z individuals would participate in a product review.
+7. 43% of Gen Zers would participate in a product review.

 Generation Z interests vary but it seems that one of the more peculiar facts about Gen Z is that this age group really enjoys reviewing products.
 In fact, 43% of individuals would gladly participate in a product review, and another 42% would play an online game for a campaign.
 This means that they want to voice their opinion and build engaging conversions about brand relationships more than any other generation.

 8. Only one-third of Generation Zers are willing to share their personal information.